z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 cell location for the sprite in the ranges 0-32 and 0-23 respectively.
-The horizontal and vertical rotation values are both in the range 0-7 and specify how many pixels to rotate the sprite data by so it sits in the exact pixel location required.
+The horizontal and vertical rotation values are both in the range 0-7 and specify how many pixels to rotate the sprite data by within the character cell so it sits in the exact pixel location required.

 The sprite's location in pixels is therefore: